CarpathianUA/MDS1-team7-bot-assistant/README.md

 ## Exit Commands

-When you are done with your tasks, you can close the Bot-Assistant using any of these commands:
+When you are done with your tasks, you can close the Bot Assistant using any of these commands:

 - `close`
 - `exit`